John Herbert Alexander III

 Boston, MA 02130

-I have been the plant propagator at the Arnold Arboretum since 1976.
+I served as the plant propagator at the Arnold Arboretum between 1976 and 2016.
 I earned my undergraduate degree from Harvard University Extension School and I am a third generation nurseryman.
 At the age of 6, I began helping my grandparents make cuttings, and continued to help at their nursery during many summers and school vacations.

 Lilacs are a passion of mine.
 I’m an active member of the International Lilac Society and have served numerous terms on their Board of Directors.
 Currently I am the Lilac Society’s New England Regional Vice President.
 Syringa × chinensis ‘Lilac Sunday’ and Syringa ‘Purple Haze’ are two of my cultivar selections.